-Applicants should have the capability to track their project outcome(s) over time and report on results if the project/activity is eventually funded.
+Applicants must have the capability to track their project outcome(s) over time and report on results if the project/activity is eventually funded.
 Projects funded will have a contractual obligation to meet projected outcomes.
+Failure to meet performance outcomes, to include units of service and/or clients served, may result with a hold on reimbursement.
 Further technical assistance on this subject will be provided to funded agencies.